Liam-Fisher/100-days-of-code/libray-plan.md

 ## Multiple Devices
     Although a big part of RNBO is the capability to connect devices, this will be a single-device element.
 Hopefully, the input/output ui should allow the connecting of multiple elements present
     **I'M NOT SURE WHAT TO DO ABOUT THE EMBEDDED AUDIO CONTEXT WHEN MULTIPLE DEVICE ELEMENTS ARE PRESENT**, so this is a big TBD.

+## A Text interface

+    The GUI will probably be fairly compact, i.e. instead of being able to see all the parameters, I am going to add a search functionality so only one parameter at a time is displayed.
+To allow faster manipulation of the device for live performance, I *might* consider creating a text-only interface so that devices could be "played" as  live instruments using coding by users familiar with the device, and willing to learn a little extra...

 # What it **won't** be able to do...